Skip to content

 These iPhones Are Now Considered Vintage

-For these devices, it will become increasingly difficult to get repairs in the event of a defect.
+For these devices, it will become increasingly difficult to get repairs in case of a defect.
 Although Apple often still stocks spare parts for vintage devices, they no longer produce them.
 This means repairs can only be carried out if the necessary parts are available.

 Additionally, the company has reclassified two iPad models from “vintage” to “obsolete.”
 This affects the iPad Air 2 and the iPad mini 2.